 This is where the experience of specialists at Rose Hill Center make a difference.
 We understand the importance of getting to the root causes of substance abuse and mental illness.
 In our residential treatment facility, individuals immerse themselves in an atmosphere with a focus on their mental health care.

-We offer a co-occurring rehabilitation program in MI that’s designed to provide full treatment.
+We offer a co-occurring rehabilitation services in MI that’s designed to provide full treatment.

 The Importance of Whole-Body Health